Are you looking for a pair of noise-canceling headphones for your kids?

 Whether you want to help them study, get through a long plane journey, or just improve their audio experience, one thing is clear—adult headphones will not suffice.
 They’re too big, and that’s before you start worrying about things like durability and choking hazards.
 Instead, you need some specialized kids’ equipment.

-Here are the best noise-canceling headphones you can currently buy for children.
+Here are the best children’s noise-canceling headphones you can buy today.

 Active Noise Canceling vs. Passive Noise Canceling